 This is the perfect example of a database trigger because you have a "Thing before", the user's old name, and a "Thing now", the user's new name.

-We can create a database trigger that will check the data type user and the field fullName.
+We can create a database trigger to check the data type user and the field fullName.

 No matter where we create the workflow to update the fullName of the User, this database trigger will keep a watch and automatically trigger when the name is changed.